haleynmyers/genie-demo/README.md

 ## Installation
 You will need to run
-npm inquirer
+`npm inquirer`

 ## Usage
-This should be run in an integrated terminal
+This should be run in an integrated terminal.

 ## License
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)